Fawlty Towers: Overseas

-In 1977 and 1978 alone, the original TV show was sold to 45 stations in 17 countries and was the BBC's best-selling overseas programme for that year.
+In 1977 and 1978 alone, the original TV show was sold to 45 stations in 17 countries, and was the BBC's best-selling overseas programme for that year.
 Fawlty Towers became a huge success in almost all countries in which it aired.
-Although it initially was a flop in Spain, largely because of the portrayal of the Spanish waiter Manuel, it was successfully resold with the Manuel character's nationality changed to Italian except in Spain's Catalan region where Manuel was Mexican.
+Although it was initially a flop in Spain, largely because of the portrayal of the Spanish waiter Manuel, it was successfully resold with the Manuel character's nationality changed to Italian, except in Spain's Catalan region, in which Manuel was Mexican.
 To show how badly it translated, Clive James picked up a clip containing Manuel's "¿Qué?" phrase to show on Clive James on Television in 1982.
-The series also briefly was broadcast in Italy in the 1990s on the satellite channel Canal Jimmy, in the original English with Italian subtitles.
+The series was also briefly broadcast in Italy in the 1990s on the satellite channel Canal Jimmy, in the original English with Italian subtitles.

 In Australia, the show originally was broadcast on ABC Television, the first series in 1976 and the second series in 1980.
-The show then was sold to the Seven Network where it has been repeated numerous times.
+The show then was sold to the Seven Network, where it has been repeated numerous times.

 Home media and merchandise

 Audio releases

 Four albums were released by BBC Records on vinyl LP and cassette.
-These consisted of the original television soundtracks, and from the second album onwards had additional voice-over from Andrew Sachs (in character as Manuel) describing scenes which relied on visual humour.
+These consisted of the original television soundtracks, and from the second album onwards had additional voice-over from Sachs (in character as Manuel) describing scenes which relied on visual humour.

-The first album, simply titled Fawlty Towers, was released in 1979 and contained the audio from "Communication Problems" (as "Mrs Richards") and "Hotel Inspectors".
-The second album, titled Second Sitting, was released in 1981 and contained audio from "Basil the Rat" (as "The Rat") and "The Builders".
+The first album, simply titled Fawlty Towers, was released in 1979 and contained audio from "Communication Problems" (as "Mrs Richards") and "Hotel Inspectors".
+The second album, Second Sitting, was released in 1981 and contained audio from "Basil the Rat" (as "The Rat") and "The Builders".
 Both of these first two albums reached the Top 30 of the UK Albums Chart.

-At Your Service was released in 1982, and contained the audio from "The Kipper and the Corpse" (as "Death") and "The Germans" (as "Fire Drill").
-Finally, A La Carte was released in 1983, and contained the audio from "Waldorf Salad" (as "The Americans") and "Gourmet Night".
+At Your Service was released in 1982, and contained audio from "The Kipper and the Corpse" (as "Death") and "The Germans" (as "Fire Drill").
+Finally, A La Carte was released in 1983, and contained audio from "Waldorf Salad" (as "The Americans") and "Gourmet Night".

 The albums were re-released as double-cassette packs under the titles Fawlty Towers 1 and Fawlty Towers 2 in 1988.
-The remaining four episodes did not get an audio-only release until they were released on audio cassette as Fawlty Towers 3 in 1994.
+The remaining four episodes did not get an audio-only release until 1994 on audio cassette as Fawlty Towers 3.

-The first CD release of the audio versions was in a box set in 2003, titled Fawlty Towers—The Collector's Edition, which included spoken introductions to each episode by John Cleese, and an interview with Prunella Scales and Andrew Sachs.
+The first CD release of the audio versions was in a box set in 2003, titled Fawlty Towers – The Collector's Edition, which included spoken introductions to each episode by Cleese, and an interview with Scales and Sachs.

-The four vinyl records were re-released in a limited edition box set, along with the remaining four episodes on vinyl for the first time, for Record Store Day in 2021.
+The four vinyl records were reissued in a limited-edition box set, along with the remaining four episodes on vinyl for the first time, for Record Store Day in 2021.